siddhp1/Sysgrab/README.md

 <p align="center"><a><img width="800" alt="Thumbnail Image of Sysgrab" src="https://www.siddhp.me/_next/image?url=%2Fsysgrab.png&w=3840&q=75"></a></p>

-Users can configure Sysgrab's base and accent colors, and add ASCII art of their choice through the CLI or by directly editing the configuration files.
+Users can configure Sysgrab's colors, the ordering of datpoints and add ASCII art of their choice by editing the configuration files.

 Sysgrab is compatible with all Linux distributions.